mhackermsft/HHSCallCenterDemo/README.md

 ## Running Locally

 1. Ensure you have configured the `local.settings.json` files for both projects with your Azure credentials
-2. Start the Azure Storage Emulator (Azurite) or configure a real Azure Storage account
+2. Start the Azure Storage Emulator (Azurite) or configure real Azure Storage accounts
-3. Upload a `questions.txt` file to the `transcripts` container with one question per line (e.g., "What was the main topic of the conversation?")
+3. Place a `generic.txt` (and optionally topic-specific files) inside the `AIQuestionsProcessing/Questions` folder, one question per line
-4. Run the AudioTranscriptionFunction:
+4. Run the `AudioTranscriptionFunction`:
    ```bash
    cd AudioTranscriptionFunction
    func start
    ```
-5. In a separate terminal, run the AIQuestionsProcessing function:
+5. In a separate terminal, run the `AIQuestionsProcessing` function:
    ```bash
    cd AIQuestionsProcessing
    func start
    ```
-6. Upload a WAV audio file to the `audio-input` container in your storage account
+6. Upload a WAV audio file to the `audio-input` container in the primary storage account
-7. The AudioTranscriptionFunction will automatically process the file and write the transcript to the `transcripts` container
+7. The transcription function writes the transcript to `transcript-output`
-8. The AIQuestionsProcessing function will automatically process the transcript, answer the questions, and write results to `{filename}_questionresults.txt` in the `transcripts` container
+8. The AIQuestionsProcessing function reads the transcript, answers the questions, and writes results to `{filename}_questionresults.txt` in `final-output`

 ## Audio File Format